lambrospetrou/lambrospetrou.github.io/src/_posts/2022-01-20-serverless-platforms-2022.md

 - **Compute - Regional**: When we have the traditional regional compute it means that we decide which region will run our code, and then all users have to reach that single region.
 - **Compute - Multi-regional**: We also have the middle ground where our code runs in the regional locations, but we don't explicitly specify which one.
 This implies that the provider will run our code in the region that is the closest to the user making the request.

+The selling point of running on an edge compute platform is that our customers will get faster response times since our code runs closer to them.
+However, keep in mind that if the code needs access to a database or calls into external services, it means that those services are now a bottleneck and add to the overall latency.
+Everything has tradeoffs and the right choice depends on several factors.

 Now that the terms are understood, let's see how the different platforms compare.

 ## The platforms